A Reference Document · The Language Firm

 Product-surface drift

 Expansion of the product's capability scope under existing contractual coverage.
-The DPA still applies; the no-training commitment still applies; the certifications still apply.
-But the product a district authorized now includes capabilities that did not exist at the time of authorization.
-Claude Enterprise during the second audit cycle is the canonical example (Project Glasswing, Opus 4.7, Claude Design, Creative Work, Code security beta, Blackstone venture — all added under an unchanged DPA).
+The DPA still applies, the no-training commitment still applies, the certifications still apply, but the product a district authorized now includes capabilities that did not exist at the time of authorization.

 IV